dapr/java-sdk/examples/src/main/java/io/dapr/examples/unittesting/README.md

-## State management sample
+## Unit testing sample

-This sample illustrates the capabilities provided by Dapr Java SDK for state management.
-For further information about state management please refer to [this link](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/)
+This sample illustrates how applications can write unit testing with Dapr's Java SDK, JUnit 5 and Mockito.

 ## Pre-requisites